Implement DPDP & privacy compliance across customer and vendor journeys - via a single platform

 Unified Assessments

-DPDP Rules will be out by 28th September - comply fast with Consentin
+DPDP Rules are here - comply fast with Consentin

 Collect and manage DPDP-compliant consent across customer journeys